Florida Asset Protection & Estate Planning Blog

 Under

 The federal estate tax return is initially due nine months after death and may be extended for another six months, for a total of 15 months.
-If a federal estate tax return is required, the final accounting and papers to close the probate administration are due within 12 months from the date the tax return is due.
-This date is usually extended by the court because often the IRS' review and acceptance of the estate tax return are not completed within that period.
+If a federal estate tax return is required, the final accounting and papers to close the Florida probate administration are due within 12 months from the date the federal estate tax return is due.
+This date is usually extended by the probate court because often the IRS' review and acceptance of the probate estate tax return are not completed within that period.

 The personal representative, the